 - Cottonmouths can be various shades of brown, and black racers are all black with some markings.

 Like all snakes, cottonmouths (Agkistrodon piscivorus) and black racers (Coluber constrictor) are ectothermic, meaning they need the sun to warm their bodies.
-They both eat their food whole, and prey on many of the same species.
+They both eat their food whole and prey on many of the same species.
 And, they occur in many of the same regions and habitats, leading some to confuse the two species for one another.
-Cottonmouths and black racers may eat many of the same things, and live in many of the same places, but only one of them can inflict a dangerous bite to humans.
+Cottonmouths and black racers may eat many of the same things, and live in many of the same places, but only one of them can inflict a dangerous bite on humans.

 Here, we’ll learn how to tell the difference between a cottonmouth and a black racer.
 We’ll start by analyzing their distinct appearances, then go over the preferred habitats of each species.
 Then, we’ll take a look at each snake’s behavior, and what they eat.
 Finally, we’ll explore which species is venomous, and which presents the greater threat to humans.